 - 【12 Hours Runtime 3600mAh Rechargable Battery Two Way Charging】2 Built-in high capacity 3600mAh battery offers longer runtime up to 12 hours.
 Durable enough for your action camera filmmaking workflow.
 Support power out and two-way charging.
-Always power on with your GoPro, dji osmo, or other action cameras.
+Always power on with GoPro Hero 7 Black, for Dji Osmo Action, or other action cameras under 160gram.